Joseph-Mutua/advanced_node_project/README.md

 4. Set the Session and signature on our Page instance as cookies

 ### Test Factories
-Create two Factories (Helper functions) to generate a resource solelly for use in testing
+Two Factories (Helper functions) are used to generate a resource solely for use in testing
 - Session Factory
 - User Factory